erql/spec-regular-expressions/README.md

 - down$ emits once again before up$

-A: ???
+A: it is ignored

-EITHER it should complete the previous emission
-OR     it should ignore it
-OR     root group should emit another subgroup

-maybe it should be defined by some "greedy" operator
+TODO: special cases to cover
+      maybe, with introduction of negative queries (e.g. `A!BC`) the match search should be restarted

 - down$ emits once again after up$